tonsV2/SMS-Wakeup/README.md

 TODO
 ====
-* Swipe to dismiss
+* Swipe to dismiss from blacklist
-* Act as whitelist instead of blacklis
+* Act as whitelist instead of blacklist

 Credits